-In this article, we show you how attackers can quickly locate your camera’s physical location and provide tips on how you can secure your device.
+In this article, we show how attackers may locate your camera’s physical location and provide tips on securing your device.

 Always stay in the loop!